kristofvdb/esphome_components/components/is31fl3239/README.md

 ## About
 This library implements rudimentary support for is31fl3239.
 It needs I2C support.
-It is largely based on the code for TLC59208F and should be equal in terms of functionality
+It is largely based on the code for TLC59208F and should be similar in terms of functionality

 future improvements:
- optimize register writes in the loop support 16 bit mode maintain led current scaling register support diagnostic functions add sleep mode ()
+- optimize register writes in the loop
+- support 16 bit mode
+- maintain led current scaling register
+- support diagnostic functions
+- add sleep mode (through enable function)

 ## Configuration

 Tested with two identical components on the same i2c bus